azarus/SGL.js/README.md

   - Custom View and Camera Movement

 It also features some other tools like:
+  - Built in super fast 2D lighting engine (soft shadows are coming soon)
   - Loading Assets for Web Based Games
   - Handling User Input
-  - Switch between multiple Canvas and WebGL contexts
+  - Switch between multiple Canvases and WebGL contexts

 **Live Examples:**